lt72/JitBench/Docs/README.md

 ### 1.2.3.
 ReportsVisitors

 _Report visitors_ are the basic blocks that reports will use to perform analysis on the data.
 The convenient part is they are small objects of their own so they can store state that's usually needed for event series analysis (e.g a specific type of event sequence that seems to be a performance bottleneck).
 This might have to happen at the cost of multiple passes, but adds to the extensibility of the analysis tool which is our main focus.
+Current running time is contained under a few tens of seconds, so performance is not currently an issue.

 All visitors extend the generic class [EventVisitorBase](..\ETWLogAnalyzer\Microsoft.ETWLogAnalyzer.Abstractions\Abstractions\ReportVisitors\EventVisitorBase.cs), with the generic paraameter being the type of result expected from the calculation.
 Within the base class: